bonestructure/ux/design/information-architecture.md

 # Information Architecture

-Information architecture is about to figure out the best way to lay out the content.
-It is about organising the content into hierarchies of information.
+Information architecture is about to figure out the best way to organise your design.
+It is about organising the element into hierarchies of information.

-To do great IA work you have to do a lot of research (see User Research section of this wiki).
+To do great IA work you have to do a research (see User Research section of this wiki).
 Most of the time the Information Architecture's role will become a joint role with other design and/or content related roles.

 Understanding the hierarchy between different types of content is essential for creating great wireframes (and later prototypes and products).

 ###How does a good information architecture looks like in an application?
 - User can find the page he is looking for
 - User can find the information where they think it should be
-- User can find the website layout straightforward
+- The website layout straightforward
 - Filling forms are easy

 And